elementor/wp2static/readme.txt

 = 4.1 =

+ * New feature: deploy directly to a folder on the current server
+ * Improvement: FTP deployments included in the free forever version
  * Bugfix: fix for rewriting escaped URLs within JavaScript for some themes
  * Bugfix: fix for subdomains being duplicated during rewriting